 The most notable change is a decrease in the levels of melatonin – the hormone that governs our sleeping patterns – within our bodies.
 Older people are also more likely to be woken up by health complaints or minor disturbances, and often have trouble falling asleep at the desired time.

-There are many benefits to older people having a well-regulated sleeping routine; it can improve both overall health and quality of life.
-By encouraging your loved-one to speak with a healthcare professional and better regulate their sleeping pattern, you may be able to help them achieve:
+There are many benefits of sleep for older people; it can improve both overall health and quality of life.
+By encouraging your loved one to speak with a healthcare professional to better regulate their sleeping pattern, you may be able to help them achieve:

 - Increased alertness during waking hours